The men's team repeated as PacWest Champions, while the women finished in second behind Azusa Pacific.

-Talal Khan led the men's team today with an impressive 8K time of (25:39.10).
-Not only did Khan lead the Lancers, but he also finished first overall out of 85 runners to take home the first ever individual conference title for CBU.
+Talal Khan led the men's team today with an impressive 8K time of 25:39.10.
+Not only did Khan lead the Lancers, but he also beat out a field of 85 runners to take home the first ever individual conference title for CBU.

-Chris Cline also had a very impressive race today, finishing second for the Lancers and fifth overall with a time of (26:21.65).
+Chris Cline also had a very impressive race today, finishing fifth overall with a time of 26:21.65.

 "ran the race of his life today to nab a top five finish," said Gall.
 "His performance really spurred the rest of the team on during the middle of the race to stay focused and track down the other teams."

-Mark Langworthy had a strong performance finishing seventh overall and third for the Lancers with a time of (26:29.45).
+Mark Langworthy had a strong performance finishing seventh overall with a time of 26:29.45.

 CBU finished with 40 points and BYU-Hawaii came in second with 66.

-All six CBU runners, including Lucas Graham, who finished 20th, earned all-conference spots.
+All six CBU runners, including Lucas Graham, who finished 20th, All-PacWest honors.

-The women scored 74 points and fell short against Azusa Pacific's 62 point finish.
+The women scored 74 points, falling just shy of Azusa Pacific's 62 points.

 "I was very proud of the women and how they finally put together a race where they ran aggressively and were not afraid to go after their competitors," said.
 "All season APU has been way ahead of us and today we showed we weren't going down without a fight."

-CBU runs next at the NCCAA Championships on Nov.
+CBU runs next at the NCCAA National Championships on Nov.
 10 in Cedarville, Ohio.